macta/Launchpad/docs/reference/CLI.md

                         This option can occur several times to configure more than one settings file.
 Supported file settings formats are INI and JSON.
+                --dry-run
+                        Perform a dry run of the application.
+                        All the configuration will be loaded (and validated), but the application will not perform any changes.
   ```

 - `debug-mode` Enable the debugging mode.